apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 All of these things together have produced some excellent performance results that we will detail below.

-# Pushing Arrow columnar read and write lower in the Parquet stack

 The other class of optimizations we implemented was removing an abstraction layer between the low-level Parquet column data encoder and decoder classes and the Arrow columnar data structures.
 This involves: